91³Ô¹ÏÍø

 Sir Charles A. Nicholson

 Sir Charles Archibald Nicholson, 2nd Baronet, was an architect and designer who specialised in ecclesiastical buildings and war memorials.
-We wonder if he is the Nicolson in the architectural firm, active in 1910, Waring and Nicholson, though his doesn't mention it.
+We believe he is the Nicholson in the architectural firm, active in 1910, Waring and Nicholson, though his doesn't mention it.

 Comments are provided by Facebook, please ensure you are signed in to see them